John Okello: Youth

 Little is known of Okello's youth: he was born in Lango District in what was the Uganda Protectorate, and was baptized at age two, receiving the baptismal name of Gideon.
 He was orphaned at age 11 and grew up with relatives.
 When he was 15, he left and set out on his own and found work in several places within British East Africa.
 At various times, Okello was a clerk, manservant, gardener, and did odd-jobs as he drifted around British East Africa, living at various times in Uganda, Kenya and Tanganyika.
 He later went through training to become a bricklayer.
 He was arrested in Nairobi, Kenya on allegations of rape and was incarcerated for two years, an experience that left him with an intense Anglophobia.

 In 1959, Okello left for the island of Pemba, where he tried to find work on one of the farms.
 Okello joined the Afro-Shirazi Party of Sheikh Abeid Karume.
 This party opposed the dominant position of the minority Arabs on the islands of Zanzibar and Pemba.
-A charismatic individual, Okello's speeches denouncing British colonial rule, the South Asians from the Indian subcontinent who dominated the commercial life of Zanzibar and the Arabs who dominated the political life of the Sultanate won a following amongst the African population on the island.
-In 1961, the Arab-dominated Zanzibar Nationalist Party won a rigged election, which convinced Okello that only a revolution achieved by violence would give the African majority political power in Zanzibar.
+A charismatic individual, Okello gave speeches denouncing British colonial rule, the South Asians from the Indian subcontinent who dominated the commercial life of Zanzibar and the Arabs who dominated the political life of the Sultanate.
+He won a following amongst the black African population on the island.
+In 1961, the Arab-dominated Zanzibar Nationalist Party won a rigged election, which convinced Okello that only a revolution achieved by violence would give the African majority their just political power in Zanzibar.

 Revolutionary

 Okello left for Zanzibar in 1963, where he contacted the leaders of the Afro-Shirazi Youth League, the youth organisation of the Afro-Shirazi Party.
 The Youth League strove for a revolution in order to break the power of the Arabs.
-On Zanzibar, Okello was also a member of the Painters Union, being a house painter, which gave a regular salary and allowed him to move around the island, supposedly giving speeches at union branches, but in reality to organize a revolution to overthrow the Sultan.
+On Zanzibar, Okello was also a member of the Painters Union.
+As a house painter, he earned a regular salary and also had cause to move around the island, supposedly giving speeches at union branches.
+He used his travel to organize a grassroots revolution to overthrow the Sultan.
 In his free time, he built up a small army of determined African nationalists.
-This army was required to hold themselves to the strict rules of Okello: sexual abstinence, no raw meat, and no alcohol.
+He required its members to hold themselves to his strict rules: sexual abstinence, no raw meat, and no alcohol.

-The highly religious Okello was convinced he had been given orders in his dreams by God to break the powerful position of the Arabs and to find a revolutionary state on Zanzibar and Pemba.
-Okello also said that he received orders from God, when still in Uganda, by how he observed the position of stones in a stream.
-On the night before the revolution, Okello gave his men the order to kill all Arabs between 18 and 25 years of age, to spare pregnant and elderly women, and not to rape virgins.
+The highly religious Okello was convinced he had been given orders in his dreams by God to break the powerful position of the Arabs and to found a revolutionary state on Zanzibar and Pemba.
+Okello said that he had received orders from God, when still in Uganda, determining this by the position of stones in a stream.
+On the night before the revolution, Okello ordered his men to kill all Arabs between 18 and 25 years of age, to spare pregnant and elderly women, and not to rape virgins.